gnulag/gnulag.net/README.md

 ## Topics

-While the channel was mostly founded by members of another **Linux** channel, **#gnulag** is a general programming + sysadmin channel.
+While the channel was mostly founded by members of another **Linux** channel, **#gnulag** is a general channel, with some leaning towards programming and sysadmin stuff.
 You'll find a wide range of topics being discussed, including, but not limited to:

 * Anything other than Linux
 * Communism, Capitalism, Anarcho-syndicorporalicapitalisticimperialism within closed communal tribes.